 Artist Info: @thekylemosher

 Story: We should just call this end of Tremont the Kyle Mosher corner.
 During his artist residency at the 335 Apartments, Mosher painted murals around their building.
-In late 2020, he completed the “Amour” mural for the Spenga building and then in spring 2021 added “Tell ‘em I was here” in front of the coming pizza restaurant.
+In late 2020, he completed the “Amour” mural for the Spenga building and then in spring 2021 added “Tell ‘em I was here” in front of the pizza restaurant.
 Mosher is a local artist bridging fine arts and street art.

 Key Formal Elements: